Program Provider: Accés, University of Strasbourg Duration:

 Soka students are required to live with a host family.
 One of the big criteria for selecting host families is that they host only one American student at a time.
 The Program also insists on the host family speaks only French with the student.
 All families live within walking distance of the university campus and city center.

-3 meals per day are all included in program fee.
-This ensures daily interaction in French with the host family.
+Three meals per day are all included in program fee.